dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 ---
-title: Using Hints to Optimize Queries
+title: Using Hints to Improve Performance
 summary: Using Hints to Optimize Queries
 keywords: query optimization
 toc: false